 3.)
 Put together welcome bags.

 This is a nice treat for all guests that are visiting from out of town.
 You can fill these bags with sweets, snack foods, the weekend’s itinerary, and anything else you think would be helpful or may help them enjoy their stay.
+We have even rounded up the best ideas for an awesome Pittsburgh themed wedding welcome bag!

 4.)
 Write thank you notes.